Lose Weight the Healthy Way

 - Written by a credentialed professional

-- Promotes slow and steady weight loss of 1-2 pounds per week
+- Promotes slow and steady weight loss of 1 to 2 pounds per week

 - Portion control